 - Try to speak with professionals already working in your target role.

 - Speak to them about their daily activities and the difficult situations they face on the job

 - On the assessment day, be confident.

-- You would be given a brief about the role and time to prepare for the role play, go through the scenario thoroughly and plan your play accordingly.
+- You would be given a brief about the role and time to prepare for the role play, go through the scenario thoroughly, and plan your play accordingly.
 The brief usually contains key points to the exercise.

 - Get into character before the play starts.
-Sometimes the scenarios may seem far-fetched and one may be tempted to not take it seriously, avoid this temptation.
+Sometimes the scenarios may seem far-fetched and one may be tempted to not take them seriously, avoid this temptation.
 Take role-playing seriously no matter how serious or silly the scenario may seem.

 e.
 In-tray exercises

 An in-tray exercise is a questionnaire that can be computer-based or paper-based.
 During this assessment, the candidate is presented with a scenario which is followed by a set of questions based on it.
 Skills assessed during this exercise include: